Sri Lankan diaspora: United Arab Emirates

 There are an estimated population of over 300,000 they mostly form the country's large foreign labour force.
 Most expatriates from Sri Lanka, along with other immigrants from the Indian subcontinent, tend to be found in Dubai, although sizeable communities are existent in Abu Dhabi, Sharjah, Al-Ain and Ras al-Khaimah.

 Europe

 Denmark

 Denmark has 11,700 Sri Lankans residing in its borders as of 2017.
-Additionally 2,593 Sri Lankan nationals were living in Denmark 2010.
+Additionally 2,593 Sri Lankan nationals were living in Denmark as of 2010.

 France

 As of 2017 estimation, there are 52,300 Sri Lankan born population live in France.
 In only 10 years, "Little Jaffna", located at the last stretch of the winding street of Rue du Faubourg Saint-Denis in the 10th arrondissement, between metros Gare du Nord and La Chapelle, has sprung to life and begun to truly flourish.
 It is commonly mistakenly called by the average Parisian as Little Bombay.

 The vast majority of Parisian Tamils fled Sri Lanka as refugees in the 1980s, escaping the violent civil conflict.
 The French Prefecture was initially quite reluctant about granting asylum to Tamils.
 In 1987, the Office for the Protection of Refugees (OFPRA) gained in power and opened up a period of nearly systematic asylum.
 This liberal period eventually tapered off in the 90s as a result of new European measures designed against an influx in immigration.
 Little Jaffna is also famous for the annual chariot procession held during Ganesha Chathurthi.
 Both the area and event have become popular tourist attractions.